Post job

 A cashier supervisor is responsible for monitoring the performance of the cash register staff, ensuring the accuracy of sales and balance sheets, and manage payment discrepancies.
 Cashier supervisors also monitor stock inventory, organize shelves based on client and market demands to increase sales, help on developing promotional strategies and discount offers, process product replacements, and issue refunds as needed.
 A cashier supervisor must have excellent communication skills, especially on responding to customers' inquiries and concerns, and resolve escalated complaints timely and efficiently.

-But both careers also use different skills, according to real lead cashier resumes.
-While lead cashier responsibilities can utilize skills like "excellent interpersonal," "front end," "store merchandise," and "sales transactions," some cashier/shift managers use skills like "cleanliness," "food service," "groceries," and "safety standards."
+Each career also uses different skills, according to real lead cashier resumes.
+While lead cashier responsibilities can utilize skills like "excellent interpersonal," "front end," "store merchandise," and "sales transactions," cashier/shift managers use skills like "cleanliness," "food service," "groceries," and "safety standards."

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from lead cashier resumes include skills like "excellent interpersonal," "cash handling," "math," and "basic math," whereas a cashier/merchandiser might be skilled in "cleanliness," "store shelves," "planograms," and "excellent guest. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from lead cashier resumes include skills like "excellent interpersonal," "cash handling," "math," and "basic math," whereas a cashier/merchandiser is more likely to list skills in "cleanliness," "store shelves," "planograms," and "excellent guest. "

-When it comes to education, cashiers/merchandiser tend to earn similar education levels than lead cashiers.
+When it comes to education, cashiers/merchandiser tend to earn similar degree levels compared to lead cashiers.
 In fact, they're 0.1% more likely to earn a Master's Degree, and 0.1% more likely to graduate with a Doctoral Degree.